JW-1211/S25Project/README.md

 **4-1.** The teacher will use an application that assists in the explanation of past tense forms of various words.

-**4-2.** The students will use an application that can check the past tense/past participle forms for the worda that they enter.
+**4-2.** The students will use an application that can check the past tense/past participle forms for the words that they enter.

 **4-3.** Finally, they will participate in a quiz to check their learning(also via app).